Saturday, August 31, 2019

 1966 – Branson Wins Tragedy-Marred Springfield Race

 Springfield, Ill.
-(August 20, 1966) - Don Branson, Champaign, Ill., led all the way Saturday to capture his first big car auto race of the year—the 100-mile dirt track event at the Illinois State Fair.
+(August 20, 1966) - Don Branson, Champaign, Ill., led all the way Saturday to capture his first championship dirt car race of the year - the 100-mile Tony Bettenhausen Memorial at the Illinois State Fair.

-Branson toured the one-mile oval in 1:02:59.79 in a race run for a time under the yellow caution flag when two cars spun out.
+Branson toured the one-mile oval in 1 hour, 2 minutes, and 59.79 seconds in a race run for a time under the yellow caution flag when two cars spun out.

 Branson was chased across the finish line by Mario Andretti, Nazareth, Penn., who lagged only five-car-lengths behind.